Can you even use a menstrual cup with a low cervix?

 - It doesn’t dry out your vagina

-- It doesn’t leak while your sleeping
+- It doesn’t leak while you’re sleeping

 - No sweaty pad to wear around